-A. Water Facilities

-- 1. Use of City Water and Hydrants - a) Water will be provided by City personnel at the Contractor's expense from City hydrants when necessary and where available, and only with approval of the PSAA. - b) Contractor shall complete a Hydrant Meter Application, pay the applicable deposit, and comply with stipulations set forth in the application.
+- A. Water Facilities - 1.
+Use of City Water and Hydrants - a) Water will be provided by City personnel at the Contractor's expense from City hydrants when necessary and where available, and only with approval of the PSAA. - b) Contractor shall complete a Hydrant Meter Application, pay the applicable deposit, and comply with stipulations set forth in the application.
 The City will then install the hydrant meter and backflow preventer.

-c) The Contractor shall not operate hydrants or valves unless authorized by the PSAA.
+- c) Contractor shall not operate hydrants or valves unless authorized by the PSAA.
 Unauthorized use of a fire hydrant is a violation of City Code, Title II (Utilities and Services), Chapter 27 (Water Service), Section 2:30 (Hydrant use and valve operation).
 Violators will be subject to citation by City personnel.
 The City may request the Contractor's assistance in operating valves and fire hydrants during the prosecution of the work.
-The Contractor shall cooperate in all reasonable requests made by the City in this regard.
+The Contractor shall cooperate in all reasonable requests made by the City in this regard - d) Hydrant meter shall be supported to ensure horizontal alignment and prevent damage to the hydrant and the meter. - e) Any damage to the hydrant or meter is subject to replacement or repair at the contractor's expense. - f) Between October 1 and April 30 additional cold weather requirements apply as follows: - (1) Hydrants shall be pumped down at the end of each day and the meter removed. - (2) Meter shall be kept at a temperature above freezing.